xianghui/javascript101/content/lessons/2-5-object-enhancements.md

 console.log(obj); //{name: "John", age: "20"}
 ```

-The property names can also be designed progammatically.
+The property names can also be designed programmatically.

 ```javascript
 var type = 'login';